 You might recognize Betterment from their roots as a robo-advisor.
 Since the company began in 2008, they’ve been one of the top investing platforms available.

-With that said, you don’t need an investment account to qualify for an Everyday Savings.
-The two accounts are completely separate, though transferring money between your investment goals and Everyday Savings is an option.
+With that said, you don’t need an investment account to qualify for an Everyday Cash Reserve.
+The two accounts are completely separate, though transferring money between your investment goals and Everyday Cash Reserve is an option.

-The money in your Betterment Everyday Savings isn’t invested, so there’s no risk.
+The money in your Betterment Everyday Cash Reserve isn’t invested, so there’s no risk.
 All your deposits are FDIC-insured up to $1 million.

 They will soon add an Everyday Checking account, and that promises to be fee-free, too.
 You’ll get an automatic boost to the interest you earn on your savings if you opt into the waitlist for the Everyday Checking.

-If you need a place to hold your emergency fund, save for your next vacation, or stash cash for another savings goal, Betterment Everyday Savings is a simple solution with amazing benefits.
+If you need a place to hold your emergency fund, save for your next vacation, or stash cash for another savings goal, Betterment Everyday Cash Reserve is a simple solution with amazing benefits.

 Your Chime account comes with everything you’d expect from your banking: A Visa debit card, spending account, and a savings account.